Factbox: How Bloomberg could wall off his billions if he became president

-(Reuters) - Former New York City Mayor Michael Bloomberg on Thursday said he is considering entering the race for the 2020 U.S. Democratic presidential nomination, raising questions about how he would disentangle himself from his business.
+(Reuters) - The disclosure by former New York City Mayor Michael Bloomberg that he is considering entering the race for the 2020 U.S. Democratic presidential nomination has raised questions about how the billionaire business owner would disentangle himself from the business he founded and runs.

-Bloomberg, 77, is the controlling owner, chief executive officer and founder of Bloomberg L.P, a financial information and media firm.
+Bloomberg, 77, is the controlling owner and chief executive officer of Bloomberg L.P, a financial information and media firm.
 Forbes ranks Bloomberg as the eighth richest American with an estimated worth of $53.4 billion.

 The following explains how Bloomberg walled off his fortune in the past during his years in elective office and the structures some politicians have used to minimize conflicts of interests.